Pat Zachry: New York Mets

-In the 1980 season, Zachry logged 164 2/3 innings pitched.
+In 1980, Zachry logged 164 2/3 innings pitched.
 His 3.01 ERA was tops among Mets starters, although lack of run support led to his 6–10 record.
 On July 25 and July 30, Zachry shut out his opponent in consecutive starts.
 His streak would have hit three were it not for three unearned runs in the eighth inning of his next start.

 Before the 1981 season, Zachry and the Mets signed a five-year contract worth $2 million.
-Zachry shut out the Chicago Cubs at Wrigley Field in the 1981 season opener.
+He shut out the Chicago Cubs at Wrigley Field in the 1981 season opener.
 He won each of his first three starts, but then fell into a five-game losing streak in which his ERA was 6.93, and opposing batters hit .330.
 His record stood at 5–7 with a 4.16 ERA when the players' strike interrupted the season.
-On the first day of the strike, Zachry's wife, Sharron, gave birth to their son, Joshua.
+On the first day of the strike, Zachry's wife, Sharron, gave birth to their son.
 Zachry finished the season with a 7–14 record and a 4.14 ERA.
-The 14 losses tied with Steve Mura of the San Diego Padres for the most in the National League.
+The 14 losses tied with Steve Mura of the Padres for the most in the NL.

 In his first start of the 1982 season, Zachry took a no-hitter into the eighth inning.
-He walked lead-off batter Keith Moreland, retired the next two batters, walked Tye Waller, and then pinch hitter Bob Molinaro hit a single to right to break up the no-hitter and the shut out.
+He walked lead-off batter Keith Moreland, retired the next two batters, walked Tye Waller, and then pinch hitter Bob Molinaro hit a single to right to break up the no-hitter and the shutout.
 The Cubs scored four runs that inning, only one of them earned.
 New Mets manager George Bamberger used Zachry as both a starter and reliever in 1982.
 He went 2–3 with a 2.11 ERA as a reliever, and earned his first career save on August 15 against the Cubs.

 Los Angeles Dodgers

-During the 1982–1983 offseason, the Mets traded Zachry to the Los Angeles Dodgers for Jorge Orta.
-In his two seasons with the Dodgers, Zachry pitched exclusively in relief, except for one emergency start made in the second game of a doubleheader against the Mets at Shea on August 30, 1983 (he held his former team scoreless for six innings before giving way to the bullpen).
+After the 1982 season, the Mets traded Zachry to the Dodgers for Jorge Orta.
+In his two seasons with the Dodgers, Zachry pitched exclusively in relief, except for one emergency start made in the second game of a doubleheader against the Mets at Shea on August 30, 1983; he held his former team scoreless for six innings.
 He ended his first season in Los Angeles with a 6–1 record and 2.49 ERA, and returned to the post-season for the first time since his rookie season.
-He appeared in games three and four of the 1983 National League Championship Series, both won by the Philadelphia Phillies by final scores of 7–2.
+He appeared in Games 3 and 4 of the NLCS, both won by the Phillies by final scores of 7–2.
 In four total innings pitched, he allowed one earned run and four hits, while striking out two.

 For the 1984 season, he went 5–6 with two saves and a 3.81 ERA.